Timon Wellenreuther: Feyenoord

 On 2 June 2023, Feyenoord announced that Wellenreuther had joined the club on a permanent deal, with him signing a 2-year contract.
 Wellenreuther played multiple matches in the 2023–24 season after new injuries for Bijlow.
 On 19 September 2023, he kept a clean sheet in his UEFA Champions League debut for Feyenoord in a 2–0 group stage win against Celtic.
 For his performances in February 2024, including a clean sheet in all four league games, Wellenreuther was named Player of the Month at Feyenoord.
 On 21 April 2024, he played the full match as Feyenoord beat NEC 1–0 in the final to win the KNVB Cup.

 On 10 July 2024, Wellenreuther extended his contract at Feyenoord with two years, to mid-2027.
 Ahead of the 2024–25 season, he was picked by new head coach Brian Priske to become Feyenoord's first-choice goalkeeper, rather than Bijlow, in what was called "a luxury problem".
 On 4 August 2024, Wellenreuther saved Johan Bakayoko's effort in the penalty shoot-out as Feyenoord beat PSV Eindhoven to win the Johan Cruyff Shield.
 Wellenreuther was surpassed by Bijlow as first-choice goalkeeper ahead of an Eredivisie match against AZ Alkmaar on 2 November 2024, but Wellenreuther went on to play more matches after Bijlow suffered an injury.
 On 5 March 2025, in a 0–2 defeat against Inter Milan in the UEFA Champions League round of 16 after previously saving a penalty against Girona in the league phase, Wellenreuther became the first goalkeeper to save multiple penalties in a single UEFA Champions League campaign for a Dutch club by saving Piotr Zieliński's effort.
 For his performances in April 2025, conceding just a single goal in four league games, he was included in the Eredivisie Team of the Month, along with team mates Givairo Read and Igor Paixão.

+Ahead of the 2025–26 season, Bijlow was picked as first-choice goalkeeper ahead of Wellenreuther by head coach Robin van Persie.
+However, Van Persie reverted his decisions prior to the first official games of the season due to Bijlow not being fit enough to play multiple games in a week.
+On 9 November 2025, Wellenreuther played his hunderdth game for the club as Feyenoord lost 2–1 to Go Ahead Eagles.
+On 5 January 2026, he was named as Feyenoord's captain, replacing Sem Steijn.

+VfL Wolfsburg

+On 16 July 2026, Wellenreuther returned to Germany and signed a three-year contract with VfL Wolfsburg in 2.
+Bundesliga.